nextflow-io/nf-ignite/README.md

 nextflow run <your pipeline> -process.executor ignite -cluster.join path:/net/shared/path
 ```

+Resource requests and other job characteristics can be controlled using the `cpus`, `disk`, and `memory` process directives.

 ## MPI Execution

 Nextflow is able to deploy and self-configure an Ignite cluster on demand, taking advantage of the Open [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) standard that is commonly available in grid and supercomputer facilities.